Simply-Love/Simply-Love-SM5/README.md

-# Digital Dance v1.0.1
+# Digital Dance v1.0.2
 Huge thanks to Nantano, Sujeet, Ian, and Dom for the Groovestats Launcher/Intergration!
 Also thanks to Box for help getting the new Song Wheel in it's current state!
 Without them this update wouldn't be nearly as awesome~

-# ---------------- Differences from 1.0.0/1.0.1 ----------------
+# ------------ Differences from 1.0.0/1.0.1 ------------
-- Fixed major bug with song search that let you not be able to play the game.
+- Fixed major bug with song search that made unable to play the game.
+- Fixed major bug with the fail script [that could potentially fail you](https://www.youtube.com/watch?v=ikKGLurlaZU) if the song ended on the last beat of a measure.
 - Added a reset for Sorts/Filters in the sort menu.
-- Closing the "folder" of a song search will now reset the wheel back to normal sort.
+- Closing the "folder" in a song search will now reset the wheel back to normal sort.
-- Added loading circle for GS related UI when doing API calls.
+- Added a loading circle for GS related UI when doing API calls.
 - Fix for the GS intergration/hash generation.
 - Fixed some sort menu input bugs
 - Fixed some chart parser/measure counter bugs.
+- Added better song tracking for the music wheel.
+(This lets the music wheel go back to the correct song after updating sort/filters)
+- Updated the look of the Leaderboards menu.
+(Located in the sort menu.)
 - Other minor bug fixes.

-# ---------------- GrooveStats Integration ----------------
+# -------------- GrooveStats Integration --------------
 Rivals, Scores, Leaderboards, Auto-Uploading of scores, it's all here!
 Please [watch the video](https://www.youtube.com/watch?v=8yMzp7xMQq0) and refer the [GrooveStats Launcher Guide](https://github.com/GrooveStats/gslauncher#readme) on how to setup the StepMania wrapper program that will get you connected.

 First, check and see if you're connected!